Lower bound theorems for general polytopes: Stronger minimisation

 If some facet has $d+3$ vertices, then $P$ is a pyramid, and the conclusion follows easily by induction.

 If some ridge has $d+2$ vertices, then some facet has $d+3$ vertices, and we are finished.

-Now suppose there is a ridge with $d+1=d-2+3$ vertices.
+Now suppose there is a ridge $R$ with $d+1=d-2+3$ vertices.
 We only need to consider the case that both facets containing it have $d+2$ vertices.
-The ridge has excess degree at least $(3-1)(d-2-3)=2d-10$.
-Both facets are pyramids over the ridge, and their apices contribute excess degree 2 in $P$.
+This ridge has excess degree at least $(3-1)(d-2-3)=2d-10$.
+Both facets are pyramids over $R$, and their apices contribute excess degree 2 in $P$.
 Next we consider the remaining vertex, outside both facets.
-It has degree at least $d$, so is connected to at least $d-2$ vertices in $R$.
-The vertices at the other end of these edges will each contribute 1 to the excess degree of $P$, so we have another ``contribution" to the excess of at least $d-2$.
+It has degree at least $d$, so is adjacent to at least $d-2$ vertices in $R$.
+The vertices at the other end of these edges will each contribute 1 to the excess degree of $P$, so we have another contribution to the excess of at least $d-2$.
 The total excess degree of $P$ is then at least $2d-10+2+2+d-2=3d-8$.

 Henceforth we may assume that every ridge has either $d$ or $d-1$ vertices, and that every facet has at most $d+2$ vertices.
 Note that if a triplex $M_{3,d-4}$ is a facet of $P$, then $P$ will contain $M_{3,d-5}$ as a ridge with $d+1$ vertices.
-So we may also assume that any facet with $d+2=d-1+3$ vertices is not a triplex, and thus has excess degree at least $(3-1)(d-1-3)+2=2d-6$ (cf.~\cref{excess}(iii)).
+So we may also assume that any facet with $d+2=d-1+3$ vertices is not a triplex, and thus has excess degree at least $(3-1)(d-1-3)+2=2d-6$ (by virtue of \cref{excess}(iii)).

 Let $R$ be a ridge with $d=d-2+2$ vertices.
-We assume first that it is not a triplex, and will show that there is another ridge with $d$ vertices which is a triplex.
+We assume first that it is not a triplex, and will show that either $\xi(P)\ge3d-8$, or that there is another ridge with $d$ vertices which is a triplex.
 Not being a triplex, the excess degree of $R$ will be at least $d-2$.

 If one facet containing $R$ has $d+1$ vertices, it will be a pyramid over $R$.
 The edges incident with the three vertices outside the facet will contribute excess degree at least $3(d-2)-d$.
 The total excess will then be at least $d-2+2d-6=3d-8$.